How Much Does a Property Manager Cost?

 3. Setup Fees

-A setup fee works to cover setting up your account with the company or buying materials to help the new tenant communicate.
+An initial fee for setting up the property management services can range from $250 to $500.
+The setup fee covers setting up your account with the company or buying materials to help the new tenant communicate.
 It covers everything necessary to get a relationship between the consumer and the company.
 From then on, they are equipped to help you handle your investment.

 4. Maintenance Fees